If you resell web hosting, selling virtual private servers (VPS) can be a lucrative new strand to your business.

 An analogy for non-technical customers

 “Imagine you’re renting an apartment in a residential building.
 The building is the server, and the apartment is your own private share of that server.
-A Managed VPS is like an apartment that’s furnished, and has a cleaning and maintenance service.
+Managed Cloud Hosting on a VPS is like an apartment that’s furnished, and has a cleaning and maintenance service.
 You can just move in and everything’s looked after for you, but you don’t have the freedom to renovate or replace the furniture.”

 “It’s like an unfurnished apartment: in this case, it’s up to you to furnish and decorate it, and if things go wrong you have to arrange your own repairs.
 But you have the freedom to decorate the apartment however you like.”

-This represents the versatility of Unmanaged VPS, and that it needs to be self-managed.
+This represents the versatility of Self-Managed VPS.
 For both Managed and Unmanaged:

 “We maintain the land (cut the grass, fix drainage problems etc.) so you can carry on working in your apartment without worrying about it.”

-This refers to the way we manage and update our platform and network for all VPS.
+This refers to the way we manage and update our platform and network for all servers.

 VPS myth busting